cabinz/my-xbar-plugins/README.md

 Timetable a plugin for [xbar](https://github.com/matryer/xbar) to quickly show in your macOS menu bar the current event of your daily timetable.
-Your full timetable will also be displayed in the popped-up menu.
+Your full timetable will also be displayed in the pop-up menu.

 ![Timetable plugin in action](docs/timetable.png)